 Overview

-This unit introduces you to the relationship between material properties, structure, and functional performance of mechanical components such as gears, shafts, bearings, fasteners etc. You will apply material selection to determine the load for individual machine elements.
-Subsequently, you will learn to determine the shape and sizes of components by the way of comprehensive analysis, estimation, and selection.
-You will select and specify common mechanical components like drive line, shafts, axles, gears, bearings, mechanical fasteners, and other relevant parts and modules complying with the relevant standards and codes.
+This unit introduces you to the relationship between material properties, structure, and functional performance of mechanical components such as gears, shafts, bearings, fasteners, etc. You will apply material selection to determine the load for individual machine elements.
+Subsequently, you will learn to determine the shape and sizes of components through comprehensive analysis, estimation, and selection.
+You will select and specify common mechanical components such as drive lines, shafts, axles, gears, bearings, mechanical fasteners, and other relevant parts and modules that comply with the relevant standards and codes.
 You will specify fits and tolerances, and finishes required for mechanical components.

 Details